 https://app.platform.example/login/oauth/callback

-. - The client secret should be noted down so it can be added to the configuration of the Tenzir Platform in the next step.
+. - You should note down the client secret so you can add it to the configuration of the Tenzir Platform in the next step.

 The tenzir-cli